krystofl/krystofl.github.io/_posts/2019-12-10-philippines.md

 The tricycles are old small 125cc bikes that really struggle under the weight.
 I doubt they can go faster than 25mph.
 The brakes on the bikes are also woefully insufficient to provide any kind of reasonable stopping power for the weight of the tricycle - the brakes squeal like mad, and the bike slows down only very gingerly.
 Traffic is very heavy, though, and also moves only gingerly, so generally it seems to work out OK.
 Each of the tricycles has a verse from the Bible written on the back.

 I consider the tricycles a pretty bad solution, though, so here’s an idea: **design a public domain (open-source), extremely cost-effective 4-wheeled vehicle to replace them**.
-I am thinking something similar to a WWII Jeep - small, versatile, adaptable (give it a 30-second-or-less transition from seats to cargo space), easy to maintain and repair.
-An easily-removable canvas roof, optional and removable doors, seatbelts, a rear compartment that converts quickly and easily between carrying passengers and carrying cargo.
+I am thinking something similar to a WWII Jeep - small, versatile, adaptable, easy to maintain and repair.
+An easily-removable canvas roof, optional and removable doors, no side windows, seatbelts, a rear compartment that converts quickly and easily between carrying passengers and carrying cargo.

 Making it open source would allow it to be manufactured and maintained anywhere and everywhere there’s a need, creating and supporting local job ecosystems.

 It would be vastly safer and more comfortable than the tricycles, provide vastly more utility, and be better for the environment.
-It wouldn’t need to be high-tech - in fact, it probably shouldn’t be, for simplicity, maintenance, and cost reasons.
+It wouldn’t need to be high-tech - in fact, it shouldn’t be, for simplicity, maintenance, and cost reasons.

-***Can such a vehicle be designed to cost less than $1,000 each?***
+***How cheaply can such a vehicle be built?***

 Please get in touch with me if you have any unique insights into this idea!